Pingasmaster/archInstall/README.md

 From here, the steps can be repeated as any times as needed to create as many users as you want.

 Create another user with `useradd -m user[ENTER]` with `user` being the username that you can modify to suit your needs.
-Set the user password with `passwdd user[ENTER]`, and then you will be prompted to enter the user password two times.
+Set the user password with `passwd user[ENTER]`, and then you will be prompted to enter the user password two times.
 Set user permisions to be root with `usermod -aG wheel,audio,video,storage user[ENTER]` and then edit the sudoers file with `EDITOR=nano[ENTER]`, `visudo[ENTER]` and then scroll down (using the down arrow key) until you see this line: `# %wheel ALL=(ALL:ALL) ALL`, then just remove the `#` at the beginning of the line, save with CTRL+S and exit with CTRL+X.

 You have created an user, set his password, set correct permisions and allowed him to be root!